 It is important to note that if your loved one dies from a condition or in another accident unrelated to the one that left him or her injured, you may still be able to pursue a survival claim.

-What Damages May Be Recovered in a Survival Claim?
+What Damages May Be Recovered in a Survival Claim in Texas?

 Compensation that may be recovered in a survival claim varies depending on the facts of the claim and the types of damages suffered.
 Generally, the type of compensation awarded in these claims is similar to a personal injury case, including: